njustkmg/Science-China_DVLFN/README.md

-# DVSFN - News Detection
+# DVLFN - News Detection

-This is the implement of the paper **Deep Visual-Semantic Fusion Network Considering Cross-Modal Inconsistency for Rumor Detection**.
+This is the implement of the paper **Deep Visual-Linguistic Fusion Network Considering Cross-Modal Inconsistency for Rumor Detection**.

 ## Requirements